About the founder: Heinz Sepke I The Interview

 Heinz Sepke

 Right from the start of my career as a service technician at PFAFF Rohrpost GmbH, I realized how crucial precision and time are in sample preparation.
-I was fascinated by how mechanics, electronics, and software must interconnect to improve processes.
+Interconnections of mechanics, electronics and software to improve processes were fascinating me.
 The ability to minimize errors and accelerate processes through automation has captivated me from the very beginning.

 Heinz Sepke